sherlock-protocol/sherlock-v2-docs/audits/judging/judging/README.md

     3. An admin action can break certain assumptions about the functioning of the code.
 Example: Pausing a collateral causes some users to be unfairly liquidated or any other action causing loss of funds.
 This is not considered a valid issue.&#x20;

     As mentioned in the standards observed, in the case of a restricted admin, the restriction must be clearly mentioned for any issue in this category to be considered valid&#x20;
-6. **Contract / Admin Address Blacklisting / Blacklisting / Freezing:** If a protocol's smart contracts or admin addresses get added to a "blacklist" and the functionality of the protocol is affected by this blacklist, this is not considered a valid issue. \
+6. **Contract / Admin Address Blacklisting / Freezing:** If a protocol's smart contracts or admin addresses get added to a "blacklist" and the functionality of the protocol is affected by this blacklist, this is not considered a valid issue. \
    However, there could be cases where an attacker would use a blacklisted address to cause harm to a protocol functioning.
 [Example(Valid)](https://github.com/sherlock-audit/2022-11-opyn-judging/issues/219)
 7. **Front-running initializers:** Front-running initializers where there is no irreversible damage or loss of funds & the protocol could just redeploy and initialize again is not a valid issue.
 8. **User experience and design improvement issues:**  Issues that cause minor inconvenience to users where there is no material loss of funds are not considered valid.
 Funds are temporarily stuck and can be recovered by the administrator or owner.
 Also, if a submission is a design opinion/suggestion without any clear indications of loss of funds is not a valid issue.
 9. **User Blacklist:** User getting blacklisted by a token/contract causing harm only to themselves is **not** a valid medium/high.
+10. Issues assuming future opcode gas repricing are not considered to be of Medium/High severity. \
-10. **Use of call vs transfer** with the reasoning that the gas price may not be the same value of 2300.
-This will be considered as a protocol choice and would be considering this issue in the low/informational category.
+   **Use of call vs transfer** will be considered as a protocol design choice if there is no good reason why the call may consume more than 2300 gas without opcode repricings.
 11. _External Oracle price manipulation rule is currently under review and will be updated soon.
 Until further notice, issues related to the topic would be considered valid if it follows general Sherlock issue rules._
 12. **EIP compliance with no integrations**: If the protocol does not have external integrations then issues related to code not fully complying with the EIP it is implementing and there are no adverse effects of this, are considered informational
 13. **Users sending ETH/native tokens accidentally** just because a contract allows is **not** a valid medium/high.